arjunagarwal899/arjunagarwal899.github.io/_tabs/work_experience.md

   - Raised **calcification classification AUC from 0.93 → 0.97** (sensitivity/specificity 0.94/0.76 → 0.93/0.96) by cleaning the 22k-nodule dataset, smarter sampling of datapoints, Hu value heuristics, and using an inverse-frequency class-balanced cross entropy loss of my own making.
 Model is live in production.
   - Boosted **spiculation classification AUC from 0.80 → 0.84** (sensitivity/specificity 0.57/0.87 → 0.60/0.91) by treating it as a regression problem, introducing a context crop of better understanding of the presence of the abnormality, and using the same inverse-frequency class-balanced cross entropy loss as calcification.
 Model is live in production.
   <!-- - Investigated texture (solid / part-solid / ground-glass) classification; although accuracy parity wasn’t met, the work produced reusable labeling templates and calibration scripts for the next iteration once more data is collected. -->
-  - Designed a ranking engine that scores nodules by clinical urgency using calcification, spiculation, texture, juxta-pleural/perifissural location, diameter, and volume; radiologists now rely on its ordered worklist during reporting sessions, noting markedly faster prioritization even without a historical baseline.
+  - Designed a ranking engine that scores nodules by clinical urgency using calcification, spiculation, texture, juxta-pleural/perifissural location, diameter, and volume; radiologists now rely on its ordered worklist during reporting sessions, noting markedly faster prioritization even without a historical baseline. # TODO Metric
   </div>
 </details>